d-uzlov/k8s-homelab/docs/zfs-nas.md

 # ZFS nas

-This file roughyl describes what you should do to create a NAS from empty Debian system using ZFS for file storage.
+This file roughly describes what you should do to create a NAS from empty Debian system using ZFS for file storage.

 # Debian: install ZFS